St Anthony Mary Claret was the founder of the Claretians (Congregation of Missionary Sons of the Immaculate Heart of Mary).

 He lived in an Italian hospice and for nine years he became the rector of the Escorial monastic school.
 Here, he established a library, college, and schools of music and languages, a scientific laboratory, and a museum of natural history.

 Unfortunately in 1868, Queen Isabella II’s throne was overthrown by a revolution and the queen and her entire family were sent into exile.

 Since St Anthony Mary Claret’s life was also in danger, he accompanied the queen to France where he continued preaching the Gospel in Paris.

 After a short while, he left France and went to Rome where Pope Pius IX received him.

-When the queen returned to Madrid, Pope Pius IX Anthony Mary Claret back to Madrid to assist her to resolve the criticisms she had.
+When the queen returned to Madrid, Pope Pius IX called Anthony Mary Claret back to Madrid to assist her in resolving the criticisms she had.